 As a result of Mark’s actions, he was taken to a small claims court, where justice was served.
 He was fined £650 for disturbing the peace, making threats, and deceitfully impersonating a baby.

 Being threatened by your landlord is no different than being threatened by a random Joe.
 There is no special routes or governing bodies for tenants to go through.
 If your landlord is making genuine threats to the safety of your well-being, you should file a complaint with the police.

 If you want to take matters further, you can take it to a small claims court.
 For free legal advice, I would talk to Citizens Advice.

 Tenant’s Right To Live In Quiet Enjoyment

-Just like to also mention that tenants have a legal right to live in quiet enjoyment.
-That means landlords are NOT allowed to harass their tenants, which includes landlords requiring permission before entering the premises.
+I’d just like to also mention that tenants have a legal right to live in quiet enjoyment.
+That means landlords are NOT allowed to harass their tenants.

 Out of curiosity, has anyone here been threatened before, either by tenant or landlord?
 Tell me your story.
 If there’s no reason to laugh, I won’t, I promise…